Sterling suffers longest losing streak since 2008 as dollar surges

-Sterling has weakened sharply in August as traders grow increasingly worried that the UK will crash out of the European Union next year without a trade deal, and as the dollar has surged.
+Sterling has weakened sharply in August as traders grow increasingly worried that Britain will crash out of the European Union next year without a trade deal, and as the dollar has surged.

-On Wednesday the pound slipped further to a new 13-month low of $1.2689 while the dollar extended its recent rally, and after UK price rises for the month of July came in as expected.
-A twelfth session of losses would match its record in August 2008.
+On Wednesday the pound slipped further to as low as $1.2689, its weakest since June 22, 2017, as the dollar extended its rally and after British inflation data for the month of July came in as expected.

+A 12th session of losses would match the pound’s losing run of August 2008.

-Against the euro, after initially strengthening, the pound gave up most of its gains and was up 0.1 percent to 89.180 pence per euro.
+The pound also fell versus the euro after earlier gains, and was down 0.1 percent at 89.340 pence per euro in late European trading.

-“It’s not just a question of Brexit, it’s also a recognition that the UK economy has not been particularly strong,” Aviva Investors head of multi-asset funds Sunil Krishnan said.
+“It’s not just a question of Brexit, it’s also a recognition that the UK economy has not been particularly strong,” Aviva Investors head of multi-asset funds Sunil Krishnan told Reuters.

 Consumer price inflation nudged up to 2.5 percent year-on-year in July from 2.4 percent the previous month, in line with a Reuters poll of analysts, data showed on Wednesday.